 St. Bonaventure has a long and proud history of providing quality graduate-level education.
 Our first master's degree programs were offered in the 1920s.
 Since then, we have grown to offer a variety of graduate level programs in two locations — at our main campus in Olean, at our Buffalo Extension Center at Hilbert College in Hamburg, N.Y., and now online.

-Today, the University serves more than 400 graduate students in two locations and online through 17 master's degree and certificate programs offered by our School of Arts & Sciences, School of Business, School of Education, School of Franciscan Studies, and the Russell J. Jandoli School of Journalism and Mass Communication.
+Today, the University serves more than 400 graduate students through 17 master's degree and certificate programs offered by our School of Arts & Sciences, School of Business, School of Education, School of Franciscan Studies, and the Russell J. Jandoli School of Journalism and Mass Communication.

 Please use the links below and on the left to request information, explore specific academic programs and to learn more about admission and financial aid.

 The School of Graduate Studies supports the mission, values and vision of St. Bonaventure University — a commitment reflected in the academic and values-based context of the university's graduate programs.